 Q: If there are cuts to pay or benefits, will those cuts be shared equally between faculty and staff?

-A: We are hopeful that we will not be forced to have reductions in pay or benefits, but given the unpredictable nature of the pandemic and the uncertainty around what government and public health officials will allow, we cannot predict what may happen.
-In the event we do have to offer fall courses online, we have committed to continuing health insurance for our staff who may have to be furloughed.
+A: We do not believe we will have to have reductions in pay or benefits, but given the unpredictable nature of the pandemic and the uncertainty around what government and public health officials will allow, we cannot predict what may happen.
 While we have modeled various mechanisms for meeting budget shortfalls in the online-only scenario, it is too early to predict which of those specific actions we may be forced to take.
 It’s also possible that those with higher salaries would be asked to take a larger pay reduction to help protect the salaries of people who make less.
 If furloughs are required, it is much more likely that staff would be furloughed than faculty, because faculty will still need to provide online instruction to our students.

 Q: Have we considered implementing a pay ceiling, as in, we wouldn’t pay anyone more than $150,000?

 A: This is not something we have considered, nor are we aware of any institution having considered this type of approach.